-Dr. Eladio B. Bobadilla is an assistant professor of history at the University of Kentucky.
+Dr. Eladio B. Bobadilla is an assistant professor of history and Latin American, Caribbean, and Latino Studies at the University of Kentucky.

 He was born in rural Garcia de la Cadena, in the state of Zacatecas, Mexico to a poor family headed by Benjamin Bobadilla, a farm worker and musician; and Lucina Mariscal de Bobadilla, a homemaker.
 They lived in a small adobe house in the village of La Ceja, where Bobadilla attended a makeshift elementary school that served the small community.
 His father was a bracero, and later, a seasonal migrant worker, who worked in the United States for several months at a time before returning home to spend the off-season.